Kotlin/KEEP/notes/project-loom.md

-The current Virtual threads design idea is that they are drop-in replacement for traditional physical threads, because of that, currently, it's not possible to access the carrier thread, and it's not possible to choose which threads virtual threads are scheduled to run on.
+The current Virtual threads design idea is that they are drop-in replacement for traditional physical threads, because of that, currently, it's not possible to access the carrier thread, and it's not possible to choose which threads virtual threads are scheduled to run on (which means that you can't use Virtual Threads for asynchronous programming on UI main thread).

-So as we can see Virtual Threads are not yet as powerful as Coroutines are.
+As we can see Virtual Threads are not yet as powerful as Coroutines are.
-Depending on your use case it can be either good or a bad thing.
+Depending on your use case it can be either a good or a bad thing.

 The good thing about Virtual threads is that they are simplier to use.
 The good thing about Coroutines is that they give your more flexibility (and they are potentially safer, as we will see further)